ntersol/react-starter/README.md

 React CSS modules are used to namespace the CSS and prevent any component's styles from polluting the styles of others.
 CSS files become modules when you name them `xxxx.module.css`.
 See the code for the convention of declaring and referencing your styles.

 When you view the source, you will notice that the css class names and id's have decorated with addition characters.
 Example: `App_link__xYAAD`.

+## CSS classnames package
+The [classnames](https://www.npmjs.com/package/classnames) package is in use in the `Paginated, Tabular Data` demo.

 ## Helmet
 `react-helmet-async` solves the inherent problem of SPAs where all 'pages' inherit the HTML &lt;title&gt; of the main App.
 Helmet allows you to set the title for each component individually.
 You would want to have a &lt;Helmet&gt; element for a component that has a route assigned to it, not to components instantiated by composition.